blank0826/3D-TicTacToe/README.md

 # <ins>3D-TicTacToe</ins>
 # Description
 This is a 3D - TicTacToe played between the human user and AI.
-This is built on the basis of a magic cube such that is the marking of the player gets to the sum of 42 it will be considered a strike.
+This is built based on a magic cube such that if the marking of the player gets to the sum of 42 it will be considered a strike.
 This has been created in **C++**.

 ## A. Rules